Immigration Support Services highlights local leaders during Immigration Heritage Month

 WICHITA, Kan.
-(KSNW)– This year during Immigration Heritage Month the organization Immigration Support Services Network is highlighting one of our local leaders.
-Esmeralda Tovar-Mora is an active member of our community, she is a dreamer and is constantly involved with the immigrant community.
+(KSNW) – This year, during Immigration Heritage Month, the organization Immigration Support Services Network highlights one of our local leaders.
+Esmeralda Tovar-Mora is an active member of our community.
+She is a dreamer and is constantly involved with the immigrant community.

 That’s why during this month Immigration Support Services Network nominated her and four others